Heat-Ray/Jalex-p2p/README.md

-# Jalex is an attempt to make point to point network manager in Python.
+# Jalex is a point to point file transfer manager built using Python and Tkinter.